gcobb321/icloud3_v3_docs/docs/chapters/1_installing.md

 - *Locate All Devices* is enabled - All of the devices in your Family List will downloaded.
 - *Locate All Devices* is disabled - Only your devices are downloaded.

-If Apple logged into your account, the *Authenticate Apple Account Sign-in* screen will be displayed.
+If Apple logged into your account, the *Authenticate Apple Account Sign-in* screen is displayed.

 ### Authenticate Apple Account Sign-in

 The next step is to authenticate iCloud3 access to your Apple account.
-This is done by entering the 6-digit 2fa code that will be sent to your trusted device.
+This is done by entering the 6-digit 2fa code that will be sent to your iPhone or, if you are using a Security Key, inserting it into your HA Server and pressing it's button.

 Three-methods of authentication are supported:

-- **Push notification pop-up window** (default) - Apple opens the 'Someone is logging into your account > Allow/Do Not Allow ', followed by the 6-digit code on your iPhone
+- **Push notification pop-up window** (default) - The *Apple Sign-in Requested* message is displayed on your Trusted Device (iPhone/iPad/Mac).
+This is followed by the popup window with the your location and *Don't Allow/Allow* buttons, followed by the *Apple ID Verification Code* window with the 6-digit code.
 - **Text message** - The code is sent to a Trusted Phone in a text message.
 - **Security key (YubiKey)** - You have configured your Apple account to use a security key.
 The security key is insert into the computer running HA (Mac, RPi, HA Green, etc).